wolski/imsbInfer/README.md

   - robust scaling of samples taking RT into account
   - median scaling (same median intensity given RT as in reference sample)

+* Assessing correlation between peptides of same protein protein can guide the choice of data scaling method.
+  - for randomly chosen transtions/peptides one would expect on average no corration.
+  - for peptides from same protein one would expect postive correlation
+  - for same peptide and a different charge expect high correlation

 A lot of cool stuff to do visualization of the data.

 * various flawors of pairplots :
   - scatter plot
   - foldchanges/differences between samples against RT
   - qqplots

-*imageplot to visualize
+* imageplot to visualize
   - correlations among samples
   - similarity of distributions among (ks.test) samples:

-*Assessing correlation between transitions of same peptide, peptides of same protein can guide the choice of data scaling method.
-- for randomly chosen transtions/peptides one would expect on average no corration.
-- for peptides from same protein one would expect postive correlation
-- for same peptide and a different charge expect high correlation